|

 River to its rightful name Holy Water.
 Perhaps it will quit being polluted as well.

-Note: The Dakota word wakan often means holy or sacred, however, the traditional
+The Lakota/Dakota word wakan often means holy or sacred, however, the traditional

-Dakota name for their Great Spirit is Wakan - the Great Wakan.
-And this
+Dakota name for their Great Spirit is Wakan or Wahkon - the Great Wahkon.
+I believe that this

-David Gonzales, an Indigenous American environmental activist wrote an article and
+David Gonzales, an American Indigenous environmental activist wrote an article that was

-then managed to get it published in Minnesota's best selling state-wide daily newspaper.
+published in Minnesota's best selling state-wide daily newspaper, the Star Tribune.

-It promoted the formation of a group of American indigenous environmental activists who would
+It advocated the formation of a group of Indigenous environmental activists who would

 canoe from Mille Lacs Lake down the badly named "Rum River" to its confluence with

-attitude toward the rivers in particular and water in general.
-In his article he presented
+attitude toward the rivers in particular and water in general."
+The plan was to stop

 In his article, David Gonzales wrote: "The environmental crisis necessitates that we